anic17/Newtrodit-LCL/README.md

 # Requirements
 Newtrodit doesn't need any special requirements for Windows.
 It can run on Windows versions starting from Windows XP to Windows 11.

-When running Newtrodit on linux you require any semi-modern terminal emulator, and a shell supporting VT520 or DECSCUSR sequences.
+When running Newtrodit on linux you must have any semi-modern terminal emulator, along with a shell that supports VT520, and DECSCUSR sequences.
 For some features, you also require a POSIX compilent system (which most linux distro's are).

 A list of tested Linux terminals on the three most popular shells can be found below
 | _Tested terminals_ | **BASH 5.1** | **ZSH 5.8** | **FISH 3.1** |